xiix0/scam/README.md

-Next Friday will not be your lucky day.
-As a matter of fact, you don't have a lucky day this year.
+If your life was a horse, you'd have to shoot it.